wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a name="Playgrounds"></a>

 ## Cloud Playgrounds

+PROTIP: To follow along many tutorials, <strong>Admin permissions</strong> are needed for the account being used.
+So it's best you use a "play" account rather than a work account.

 You can learn to use Kubernetes even on a Chromebook laptop if you use a cloud-based learning environment (sandbox).
 A subscription is needed on some.